 Dates and times subject to alteration depending on availability of presenters.

 2025 Sep 26 at 11am PDT (2pm EDT, 18:00 UT).
 An Ancient Place for Skyscapes - Creating Immersive Experiences with Stellarium with Daniel Brown.
 During prehistoric times standing stones acted as markers or highlighted alignments.
 In the UK they rarely highlight the Sun location through their shadows.
 This presentation will introduce a standing stone at Gardom’s Edge in the Peak District, UK, erected 2,500 – 1,500 BC.
 Its unusual shape tells an intriguing story of skyscape archaeology, shadows and landscape phenomenology.
 It will also outline our work at King Arthurs Hall in Cornwall, UK, a recently excavated and dated site now known to be Neolithic.
-Both stories told through the use of 3D scanning to create a holistic immersive virtual engagement with the site using 3D stellarium capability as well as meaningful 2D landscapes.
+Both stories told through the use of 3D scanning to create a holistic immersive virtual engagement with the site using 3D Stellarium capability as well as meaningful 2D landscapes.
 Daniel Brown is an Associate Professor of Astronomy and Science Communication at Nottingham Trent University, UK.
 He teaches astronomy at all levels, provides international placement opportunities and runs the onsite observatory.
 A major part of his work involves public engagement and science communication based around unique settings with historic background, e.g. Bromley House Meridian Sundial.
 His research explores our engagement with skyscape throughout time.